MicroStrategy/rest-api-docs/docs/common-workflows/manage-base-formula-objects/retrieve-a-base-formulas-definition.md

 With the above parameters, you can retrieve a base formula in different formats.

-## Retrieve a Base Formula's Definition
+## Retrieve a base formula's definition

 Sample Curl: